-You must also present your ID card in order to access services provided by the Open Campus and to write examinations.
+You must also present your ID card in order to access services provided by the Global Campus and to write examinations.

-If you are a new student, you must complete and submit the Identification Card Form to your Site for processing by the Registry.
+If you are a new student, you must complete and submit the Identification Card Form to your Site or via email to idcards@open.uwi.edu for processing by the Registry.
 ID cards will be sent directly to the Site for distribution.

 Lost ID cards are to be reported promptly to your Site.
-For the cost of issuing a replacement card, see Financial Information on the Open Campus website at www.open.uwi.edu
+For the cost of issuing a replacement card, see Financial Information on the Global Campus website at www.open.uwi.edu